Q. How do I get a suitcase?

 Q. What if my suitcase is confiscated?

 A. Please do not argue with customs.
-As soon as you get back to Canada, please let NJT know immediately.
+As soon as you get back please let NJT know immediately.

-Q. Is it true that Not Just Tourists exists in several cities in Canada?
+Q. Is it true that Not Just Tourists exists in several cities?

 A. Yes.
-NJT exists all throughout Canada and has chapters in the UK and USA.
+NJT has chapters in Canada, the UK and USA.

-Q. Can NJT suitcases count as my carry-on luggage?
+Q. Can NJT suitcases be brought on as my carry-on luggage?

 A. No. In each suitcase, there are usually items such as syringes or surgical instruments.
 These are not allowed to be carried in hand baggage.

 Q. Why doesn’t NJT just mail supplies in boxes?